SuyashChandurkar/Contact-Manager-Spring-MVC/README.md

 🚀 Projects:
 - **Contact Manager Application:** Developed a web application using Spring MVC to manage Contacts.
-- **Managment Managment API:** Built a RESTful API using Spring Boot For Product Managment.
+- **Product Managment API:** Built a RESTful API using Spring Boot For Product Managment.

 🔧 Tools and Technologies:
 - Git & GitHub